-Salvia are often grown from seeds.
-Salvia can be directly seeded into your flower garden or seeded indoors for transplanting later.
+Salvia plants are often grown from seeds.
+They can be directly seeded into your flower garden or seeded indoors for transplanting later.

-Some varieties require light to germinate, and the seed should be spread upon the top of the soil.
+Some varieties require light to germinate, and the seed should be spread on the top of the soil.
 Water lightly as the fine seeds can wash away or penetrate too deeply into the soil.

 Transplant Salvia into your garden after the last frost date for your area.

-Final Plant Spacing: Space them 10 – 20" apart, depending upon species.
+Final Plant Spacing: Space them 10 – 20 inches apart, depending upon species.
 Give them plenty of room to grow and show off their bright blooms.

 For perennial varieties, salvia plants can also be propagated by division, which is best done in the spring.

 Salvia plants grow best in full sun.
 They grow well in average or better soil, but the soil should drain well.
 Add a general-purpose fertilizer when planting them, then once a month after that.

 Once your Salvia plants are established, they should grow well with few problems.

-Many Salvia are heavy seeders.
+Many Salvia varieties are heavy re-seeders.
 Place them in an area where you want them to re-seed and return each year.

 Insect and disease problems are not too common.
 If insect infestations or disease problems occur, treat early with fungicide.